johninquest/gcportal/README.md

 # <p align="center">Guidance Counseling Portal</p>

-A basic platform to help students get in touch with their school or guidance counselor
+<p align="center">A basic platform to help students get in touch with their school or guidance counselor</p>

 <!--
 ## Development server